-The P4GE-V motherboard supports the latest Intel® Pentium® 4 Processor via a 478-pin surface mount ZIF socket.
-The Pentium 4 processor with 512KB L2 cache on 0.13 micron process includes a 533/400 MHz system bus and features the new Hyper-Threading technology and FMB2 power design that allow up to 3.0+ GHz core frequencies for up to 4.2GB/s data transfer rates.
-See page 2-4.
+The motherboard supports the latest Intel® Pentium® 4 Processor via a 478-pin surface mount ZIF socket.
+The Pentium 4 processor with 512KB L2 cache on 0.13 micron process includes a 533/400 MHz system bus and features the new Hyper-Threading Technology and FMB2 power design that allow up to 3.0+ GHz core frequencies for up to 4.2GB/s data transfer rates.
+See page 2-5 for more information.

-DDR memory support
+Dual-channel DDR memory support

-Employing the Double Data Rate (DDR) memory technology, the P4GE-V motherboard supports up to 2GB of system memory using PC2700/PC2100/PC1600 DDR DIMMs.
-The ultra-fast 333MHz memory bus delivers the required bandwidth for the latest 3D graphics, multimedia, and Internet applications.
-See page 2-10.
+Employing the dual-channel DDR memory architecture, the motherboard provides a solution that doubles the system memory bandwidth to boost system performance.
+The motherboard supports up to 4GB of system memory using PC2100/PC1600 DDR DIMMs to deliver up to 4.2GB/s data transfer rate for the latest 3D graphics, multimedia, and Internet applications.
+See page 2-11.